 Crowdfunding Judicial Review of Luton Airport expansion

-LADACAN has been granted a Judicial Review of the decision by Secretary of State Heidi Alexander to overturn the recommendation of National Planning Inspectors and permit further massive expansion of Luton Airport.
-Our legal team is now preparing for what looks like two days of hearings in the High Court.
+LADACAN obtained a Judicial Review of the decision by Secretary of State Heidi Alexander to overturn the recommendation of National Planning Inspectors and permit further massive expansion of Luton Airport.
+Our legal team presented powerful arguments during two days of hearings in the High Court.
 If we are successful, the decision will be quashed and will have to be re-made lawfully.

 If you care about local quality of life and agree that further expansion of Luton Airport is misguided, please help us seek justice by making a donation.

-The link to the crowdfunding page is here: Judicial Review of Luton Airport Expansion Decision – or you can search “Crowd Justice Luton Airport” online.
+The link to our crowdfunding page is here: Crowdfunding Judicial Review – or search “Crowd Justice Luton Airport” online.

-When donating, feel free to reduce the ‘suggested tip to CrowdJustice’ to £1 since they also charge a small handling fee on the donation – and do leave a comment indicating your support.
+When donating, feel free to reduce the ‘suggested tip to CrowdJustice’ to £1 – they already charge a handling fee on donations – and do leave a comment indicating your support.

 1: Error of law in excluding from the environmental impact assessment the greenhouse gas emissions from inbound flights, contrary to the “Finch v Surrey County Council” decision.